 By looking at their efforts, it was becoming evident that Patagonia and Walmart would work towards leading the sustainability initiative.
 But no one could’ve expected that they’d do this together!

-I mean, on one side, there was Patagonia, a world-leader in eco-consciousness.
+On one side, there was Patagonia, a world-leader in eco-consciousness.
 On the other side, there was Walmart, a massive giant with a typical corporate profit motivation and disregard for the environment.

 By 2009, when Walmart was starting to develop awareness toward the environment, they turned to Patagonia for help.
 It all started when Walmart invited Yvon Chouinard, the founder of Patagonia, to speak about sustainability at one of their conferences.